kallurispoorthy/Portfolio/README.md

 # Portfolio
-This is a portfolio website made using Html, CSS, Javascript, Bootstrap, Django.
+This is a portfolio website made using Html, CSS, Javascript, Bootstrap and Django.